JolomiTee/JolomiTee/README.md

 * ✉️  You can contact me at [jolomitee@gmail.com](mailto:jolomitee@gmail.com)
 * 🧠  <b>I'm currently:</b>
     * Building a [Discord Clone](https://rediscord-black.vercel.app) with the MERN Stack at the moment
-    * Learning Bash Scripting, React Testing with Jest and RTL and using GSAP
+    * Learning Bash Scripting, React Testing with Jest and RTL and GSAP
     * A student at [AltSchool Africa](https://altschoolafrica.com/), in the School of Engineering - Backend Engineering track
     * A Linux Powered User (Linux Mint)
 * 🤝  I'm open to collaborations, part time and full time roles/gigs on building Web UIs and making things work